segmentio/segment-docs/src/protocols/faq.md

 ### Why am I seeing unplanned properties/traits in the payload when violations are triggered, despite using schema controls to omit them?

-[Segment's Schema Controls]( https://segment.com/docs/connections/sources/schema/destination-data-control/) provide three options to omit properties/traits.
-Ensure you've chosen the one that aligns with your requirements:
+Segment's [Schema Controls](docs/connections/sources/schema/destination-data-control/) provide three options to omit properties/traits.
+Select the one that aligns with your requirements:

-1. **Standard Schema Controls/"Unplanned Properties/Traits"**: Selecting these options means Segment checks the names of incoming properties/traits against your Tracking Plan.
+1. **Standard Schema Controls/"Unplanned Properties/Traits"**: Segment checks the names of incoming properties/traits against your Tracking Plan.
-2. **Standard Schema Controls/"JSON Schema Violations"**: With this option, Segment not only checks the names but also evaluates the values of properties/traits.
-This is useful if you've specified a pattern or a list of acceptable values in the [JSON schema](https://segment.com/docs/protocols/tracking-plan/create/#edit-underlying-json-schema) for each Track event listed in the Tracking Plan.
+2. **Standard Schema Controls/"JSON Schema Violations"**: Segment checks the names and evaluates the values of properties/traits.
+This is useful if you've specified a pattern or a list of acceptable values in the [JSON schema](/docs/protocols/tracking-plan/create/#edit-underlying-json-schema) for each Track event listed in the Tracking Plan.
-3. **Advanced Blocking Controls/"Common JSON Schema Violations"**: This option allows Segment to evaluate incoming events thoroughly, including event names, context field names and values, and the names and values of properties/traits, against the [Common JSON schema](https://segment.com/docs/protocols/tracking-plan/create/#common-json-schema) in your Tracking Plan.
+3. **Advanced Blocking Controls/"Common JSON Schema Violations"**: Segment evaluates incoming events thoroughly, including event names, context field names and values, and the names and values of properties/traits, against the [Common JSON schema](/docs/protocols/tracking-plan/create/#common-json-schema) in your Tracking Plan.

 ### Do blocked and discarded events count towards my MTU counts?